PhD students discussing the PIER Graduate Week's programme. Photograph: Marta Mayer/DESY

 The graduate week's main objective is to introduce PhD students to the neighbouring PIER research fields of Particle & Astroparticle Physics, Nanoscience, Photon Science, Infection & Structural Biology.
 Both national and international experts offer stimulating lectures, discussion and workshops.
 Young scientists, including PhD and MSc students and postdocs on Bahrenfeld campus will have the opportunity to broaden their interdisciplinary understanding and interchange with their colleagues from other research fields.

 A scientific colloquium, an industry lecture and a number of research and career skills workshops complement the programme.
 During the graduate week, joint coffee breaks, lunches and get-togethers provide great opportunities for informal discussions, exchange of ideas, socialising and fun.
-Registration is open from 1 July - 1 September 2018.
+Registration is open from until 1 September 2019.

 Introductory and focus courses